kbrgl/wayfer/README.md

 1. Drag a file to the Wayfer window (or double click the window)
 2. Scan the QR code

-QRs can be scanned using the built-in camera app (iOS) or using a QR scanner app (Android)
+QRs can be scanned using the built-in camera app (iOS) or using a QR scanner app (Android).

+Files remain available until 10 minutes after the last request to the server, or 10 minutes after the server is started if no request is made.